stacks-network/docs/src/pages/data-storage/collections.md

 ## Introduction

-Collections is the feature designed to make data portable among Blockstack applications.
+Collections is the feature designed to make data portable among Stacks applications.
 Sharing is accomplished by storing a user's data in a standardized format at a known, Gaia storage location.
 Collections associate user data with a user's decentralized ID.
 When users move among apps, the same data is available to each application the user authorizes.